 Do you have grounds for a traumatic brain injury claim?

-If your loved one suffered a traumatic brain injury at the hands of someone else, you may want to seek counsel from a South Carolina attorney whose practice focuses on brain injury cases to learn about your legal options.
+If someone you care about has suffered a traumatic brain injury at the hands of someone else, you may want to seek counsel from an attorney whose practice focuses on brain injury cases to learn about your legal options.

-I accept cases arising from brain injuries in Clarendon, SC and across our state.
+We are here to guide people with TBIs toward justice while ensuring that all costs - past, present, and future - associated with the head injury are covered by the at-fault party's insurance company.
+I accept cases arising from brain injuries in Clarendon, Columbia, Spartanburg, and across our state.
 I would be honored to answer any questions you have about traumatic brain injury cases.
-For a free legal consultation, call 803-790-2800.
-You can also request a free copy of my injury book.